ar-shestopal/example_project2/README.md

  3 Coordinates

- I created model for importing  coordinates(longitude,latitude) to the database.
+ I created model for importing  coordinates(longitude,latitude) to the database I used Postgres and active record do to small  amout of data but Redis would be a good alternative.
- Created task crowdgps_import.rake to import data from csv file Than data was loaded to javascript with ajax call and displayed on the main page using googlemaps api.
+ Created task crowdgps_import.rake to import data from csv file Then data was loaded to javascript with ajax call and displayed on the main page using googlemaps api.